What this means for you

-These meetings will be an opportunity for residents to meet with city, county, state and federal representatives to have any questions answered and to learn more about the updated floodplain maps.
-If you have any questions prior to these public meetings, please reach out to Amber Turnquest with Ward County at 701-838-0767 or Lance Meyer with the City of Minot at 701-857-4100.
+These meetings were an opportunity for residents to meet with city, county, state and federal representatives to have any questions answered and to learn more about the updated floodplain maps.
+If you have any questions that were not answered at these meetings, please reach out to Amber Turnquest with Ward County at 701-838-0767 or Lance Meyer with the City of Minot at 701-857-4100.

 What does it mean for the flood maps to be “officially adopted?”

-The preliminary maps are coming out this summer.
-These maps are a draft copy and will give our community time to do a technical review and comment on the accuracy of the maps.
-There will also be an appeals period which will allow the community to challenge the maps with scientific data that might show inaccuracies.
+The preliminary maps were released in June 2017.
+These maps are a draft copy and give our community time to do a technical review and comment on the accuracy of the maps.
+There is also an appeals period which allows the community to challenge the maps with scientific data that might show inaccuracies.
 Once the appeals period has run its course – a necessarily lengthy process to ensure a comprehensive review of the appeals – the new Flood Insurance Rate Maps will be officially adopted by our community.
 At that point, building regulations and insurance rate changes will officially go into effect, as these will be the new maps our communities will work from.

 How will the updated flood maps affect me?

 These updates will give the community a better understanding of the flood risk in the City of Minot and Ward County.
 As a homeowner or landowner, you will know the current flood risk that your property and family face, and will be able to make informed decisions on how to protect yourself and your property from that potential risk.

 There may be new insurance requirements for some residents, so it is important to know whether this affects you as early as possible to ensure that you are able to obtain the cheapest form of flood insurance for your property.

 Why are these updated flood maps important for our communities?